18F/content-guide/pages/specific-words-and-phrases.md

 **T**

--   “Tech” is an informal shortening of “technology.”
+-   “Tech” is an acceptable informal shortening of “technology.”
 In formal situations, use the full word.

 **U**

 -   **United States government** or **U.S. government** (not U.S. Government)

 -   **U.S.**, not US or USA

+-   **user-centered design**